 * WARNING* In this document there are images of anatomy and biology which are very detailed and graphic.

-A person’s Sex (what they are born with) can be male, intersex, and female.
+A person’s Sex (what they are born with) can be male, D.S.D. (also known as Intersex), and female.
 The sex is biologically determined.

 There are around 40 different conditions that affect the development of sexual and reproductive organs in utero.
 Consequently the variations of what a person is born with inside and on the body is quite diverse.